o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

   - Select a path and file name for the new material graph.
 - Open an existing material graph
   - Select **Main Menu > File > Open > Open Material Graph Document...**.
-  - You can also open a material graph from the Asset Browser.
+- Open or create a material graph from the Asset Browser.

 ### Creating Nodes
 You can create nodes by dragging them from the node palette to the graph view or using the graph view context menu.